tofumatt/SOAuth/README.markdown

 ## Installation ##

-Assuming you have [Gemcutter](http://gemcutter.org/) setup as a gem source, install like any other Ruby gem:
+Install like any other Ruby gem:

 	gem install soauth

-If you don't already have [Gemcutter](http://gemcutter.org/) setup as one of your gem sources, install SOAuth with the following command:

-	gem install soauth --source http://gemcutter.org/

 ## Usage ##